NTSB finds Army chopper in fatal midair crash with plane was above altitude limit

 Proposed changes

-Even though the final NTSB report won't be released until sometime next year, U.S. Sen. Ted Cruz introduced legislation Tuesday to require all aircraft operators to use both forms of ADS-B, or Automatic Dependent Surveillance Broadcast, the technology to broadcast aircraft location data to other planes and air traffic controllers.
+U.S. Sen. Ted Cruz, a Republican, introduced legislation Tuesday to require all aircraft operators to use both forms of ADS-B, or Automatic Dependent Surveillance Broadcast, the technology to broadcast aircraft location data to other planes and air traffic controllers.
 Most aircraft today are equipped with ADS-B Out equipment but the airlines would have to add the more comprehensive ADS-B In technology to their planes.

-“There cannot be a double standard in aviation safety,” Cruz said.
-“We should not tolerate special exceptions for military training flights, operating in congested air space.”

 Homendy said her agency has been recommending that move for decades after several other crashes.